 Your Name (Webmaster of Website)

-So this was my take on importance of Link Removal.
-Though many may disagree, but I believe, especially for the old players who have been doing SEO for a long time, Link Removal can do more good than obtaining a huge number of power links.
-Keeping your profile clean and maintaining this healthy habit not only get you better trust score in Google, but also in the eyes of other webmasters who do the same.
+So this was my take on the importance of Link Removal.
+Though many may disagree, I believe, especially for the old players who have been doing SEO for a long time, Link Removal can do more good than obtaining a huge number of power links.
+Keeping your profile clean and maintaining this healthy habit not only get you a better trust score in Google, but also in the eyes of other webmasters who do the same.

-This blog is an accumulation of all the points and facts that I have witnessed first hand about the power of Link Removal.
+This blog is an accumulation of all the points and facts that I have witnessed firsthand about the power of Link Removal.
 I do believe that I might have missed out on other important factors that don’t seem to cross my mind at the moment (let me know through the comment section below).
-Also feel free to share my Email and Reconsideration templates if you found them useful.
+Also, feel free to share my Email and Reconsideration templates if you found them useful.

 Piyush is the Founder and CEO of SEO ORB.
 An Escape Room Marketing Agency.
 He loves talking about marketing, writing blogs.
 In his free time, Piyush can be spotted spending time with family or building Android Games in Buildbox.